yobibyte/report/README.md

 ```

+**Beware!** If you run the report file, it will overwrite the output directory and can remove your previous report version.
+Set locked=True in the constructor to throw an exception when attempting to overwrite.
+For day-to-day interactive development, run report file with `DEBUG=true` env variable.
+This will not overwrite you previous version, and this will remove all the report files at the end.
+You can test your report this way, check out the standard output, and pdb in it.
+If you pdb post `report.generate()`, you can inspect the report directory too!

 Check out [this link](https://yobibyte.github.io/report/report.html) to see how it looks.

 I understand that this is not for everyone, but I find this way of doing data analysis more superior and don't think I lost anything after I stopped using notebooks.